ddeveloper72/milestone-2-project/README.md

 1. The project brief from the Code Institute can be found by clicking [here](https://github.com/ddeveloper72/milestone-2-project/blob/master/readme/brief.md).
 This project is about creating a dashboard filled with useful information and incorporates good user experience on both a small mobile device screen as well as a desktop monitor.
 I have used the Bootswatch Cosmo theme with bootstrap v.4.1

 2. The Guidelines for the project from the Code Institute can be found by clicking [here](https://github.com/ddeveloper72/milestone-2-project/blob/master/readme/guidelines.md).
 The purpose of this webpage is to show data about my local medical facilities in a visual way.
-To do this, I had to crate my own custom data-set.
+To do this, I had to create my own custom data-set.
 I sourced my data from different locations.
 First  I used the google maps search function to locate any medical facilities near me.
 Based on the search results, I collected the names and gps coordinates which I later used with the google maps API to place markers on my map.
 I then researched actual clinics, found in the search, to study the kind of  information that was published by them.
 I collated the common characteristics of each one, such as the advertised service categories offered, details about the number of practitioners at the facilities and contact details, open close times etc.  I then sorted and sifted through the data to pick out elements that was useful and changed other elements to make them generic to maintain the privacy of the facilities that I was researching.